wlandau/targets-shiny/README.md

 ### Scaling out to many users

 Serious scalable apps in production should long background processes as jobs on a cluster like SLURM or a cloud computing platform like Amazon Web Services.
 The [existing high-performance computing capabilities in `targets`](https://books.ropensci.org/targets/hpc.html) alleviate some of this, but the main process of each pipeline still runs locally.
 If this becomes too burdensome for the server, consider distributing these main processes as well.

-In this app, the file `R/process_sge.R` is an alternative to `R/process.R` for a Sun Grid Engine (SGE) cluster.
-The principles are similar.
+In this app, the file `R/process_sge.R` has analogous functions to `R/process.R` for a Sun Grid Engine (SGE) cluster.
+The principles are similar to the ones described above for local processes.
+To configure the app for SGE, set the `TARGETS_SHINY_BACKEND` environment variable equal to `"sge"` in an app-level `.Renviron` file.

 ### Transient mode